Skill-Evolving Grounded Reasoning for Free-Text Promptable 3D Medical Image Segmentation: Introduction

 Yet, pure language reasoning is insufficient for medical imaging; it must be heavily grounded in the patient's visual evidence~\cite{wu2025towards,yaomedical}.
-A dependable system needs to comprehend the unstructured clinical request and align it with the anatomical reality~\cite{lee2025unified}.
-Rather than relying on rigid text-to-text synonym normalization, this alignment is best achieved by decomposing the visual-language reasoning into granular, modular steps, known as skills.
-By applying specific skills (e.g., anatomical localization or spatial relation reasoning) that cross-reference the textual prompt with multi-view visual features or volume renderings, the system can synthesize an explicit, evidence-aligned target representation.
+A dependable text-guided segmentation system needs to comprehend the unstructured clinical request and align it with the anatomical evidence~\cite{lee2025unified}.
+Rather than relying on rigid text-to-text synonym normalization, this alignment is best achieved by decomposing the vision-language reasoning into granular, modular steps, known as skills.
+By applying skills (e.g., synonym normalization or spatial relation reasoning) that cross-reference the textual prompt with visual features or volume renderings, the system can synthesize an explicit, evidence-aligned target representation.
 This provides the downstream segmentation backbone with a canonical signal, substantially mitigating instability from diverse linguistic expressions.

-To this end, we propose a \textbf{s}kill-\textbf{e}volving ground\textbf{e}d \textbf{r}easoning (\methodname) framework, which bridges variable free-form requests and robust 3D segmentation by formulating the required visual-language reasoning as explicit, executable skills.
-When presented with a clinical request and a 3D scan, \methodname leverages these skills to generate a canonical specification for the segmentation backbone.
+To this end, we propose a \textbf{s}kill-\textbf{e}volving ground\textbf{e}d \textbf{r}easoning (\methodname) framework, which bridges variable free-form requests to robust 3D medical segmentation by formulating the required vision-language reasoning as explicit, executable skills.
+When presented with a clinical request and a 3D scan, \methodname leverages these skills to generate a task specification for the segmentation backbone.
 Furthermore, instead of relying on a static reasoning module, we introduce a dynamic skill-evolving strategy, which continuously distills high-reward grounded reasoning episodes into auditable, reusable skill artifacts.
 By tracking skill usage and performance gains, \methodname self-refines its reasoning capabilities, progressively enhancing its robustness against complex or unseen linguistic perturbations.